andreasmuelder/statecharts.online/index.md

 ## Why This Matters

-Statecharts aren’t just an academic tool — they’re practical, scalable, and designed to make complex behavior **easier to understand** and **easier to build**.
+Statecharts aren't just an academic tool — they're practical, scalable, and designed to make complex behavior **easier to understand** and **easier to build**.

 Used correctly, they help you:
 - Make requirements visual and precise